-The group as at 30 September 2020 had ongoing early stage exploration projects in the Philippines and Australia.
+The group as at 30 September 2021 had ongoing early stage exploration projects in the Philippines and Australia.

 There is a risk that the expenditure is not correctly capitalised in accordance with IFRS 6.
 There is also a risk that the capitalised exploration costs are not recoverable and should be impaired.
-The carrying value of intangible exploration and evaluation assets as at 30 September 2020, which is tested annually for impairment, is £1,869,184.
-The impairment assessment requires management judgement and estimation of a range of applicable factors.
+The carrying value of intangible exploration and evaluation assets as at 30 September 2021, which are tested annually for impairment, is £3,350,663.
+Comprising early stage exploration projects, the impairment assessment requires management judgement and estimation of a range of applicable factors.